 The Family Ministry concentration helps students develop ministry approaches to entire families.
 While many graduates will serve in positions such as children's ministry, youth ministry, or associate pastorates, they are equipped to offer programs and pastoral care that focus on nurturing families throughout their various life stages.
 Those interested in private counseling and licensure should pursue licensure in a Marriage and Family Therapy program.
-(Concentration courses include: DC742, DC745, PC711; two of CF501, DC636, DC741; DC or MF elective; PC or MF elective; one BTF, one CTL)
+Concentration courses include: DC742, DC745, PC711; two of CF501, DC636, DC741; DC or PC elective; one BTF, one CTL.